Skip to content

 anom_from_annual_mean(ds, combine_lon=False, n_year_days=360, first_day=1)

-For each lat, lon and pressure; this computes the annual mean of each variable.
+For each lat, lon, and pressure; this computes the annual mean of each variable.
 It then subtracts it from the initial dataset, to give the anomaly relative to the annual mean value.

 Parameters: